mehedi-sharif/soulspring/content/get-started.md

       Although each individual''s therapy plan is unique, it is broadly divided into the following steps:'
     clinic_features:
-    - title: 'Onboarding:  Holistic Diagnostics and Assessment '
+    - title: 'Onboarding<br/>Holistic Diagnostics and Assessment '
       image: images/initially-expects/01.svg
       lists:
       - We begin by understanding the cause rather than focusing on the symptoms